IlgarLunin/VoskPlugin-docs/README.md

    ![](resources/vlsrun.png)

    > **!NOTE!**: Depending on model size, you need to wait until model loaded in to memory, before start feeding server with voice data. e.g. If model size is ~2GB, it acn take ~10-30 seconds.
+But this is one time event, you can load your language to memory once with OS startup.
    ![](resources/ram.png)

 7. Open unreal